otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 This is the message sent when you want to store/publish Prekey Ensembles to the Prekey Server.
 This message can contain these three entities:

-- User Profiles
+- Client Profiles
 - Prekey Profiles
 - Prekey Messages

-User Profiles and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new User or Prekey Profile is generated with a different long-term public key, and when the stored User or Prekey Profile will soon expire.
-A client must always upload new User and Prekey Profiles when one of these scenarios happen.
+Client Profiles and Prekey Profiles are included in this message when none have been published before to the Prekey Server (this is the first time a client uploads these values), when a new Client or Prekey Profile is generated with a different long-term public key, and when the stored Client or Prekey Profile will soon expire.
+A client must always upload new Client and Prekey Profiles when one of these scenarios happen.
 A client does not delete the old values but rather replace them on these scenarios.
-The maximum number of user profiles and prekey profiles that can be published in one message is 255 respectively.
+The maximum number of client profiles and prekey profiles that can be published in one message is 255 respectively.

 Prekey Messages are included in this message when there are few or none messages left on the server.
 This can be checked by sending a "Storage Status Message" to